alexykn/fastmem-vertex/README.md

 # fastmem-vertex

-Understood, I've updated the README to focus more on the memory management and context retrieval aspects of the project:

-## Memory-Augmented LLM Chat Assistant
+## Memory-Augmented LLM Chat Assistant (Anthropic Vertex API > Selected Model Sonnet 3.5 > local endpoint is Openai API compatible)

 This project is a FastAPI application that provides a chat interface for large language models (LLMs) like Anthropic or OpenAI.
 The key feature is its ability to augment the LLM's responses with relevant context retrieved from the conversation history using vector embeddings and the `llama-index` library.